k8port/Java/README.md

 ====

 Projects in Java.
 This repository contains various Java coding exercises I have completed for practice, homework, projects and/or to demonstrate ability.
+Many of the exercises were pulled from the textbook Absolute Java by Walter Savitch.

 In order to run code you must copy and paste into a text editor or IDE.